2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 • For patients with triple-negative breast cancer and a BRCA mutation, targeted drugs called PARP inhibitors (such as olaparib/Lynparza® or talazoparib/Talzenna®) may be used to target an important enzyme in DNA repair.

-• Immunotherapy agents (such as atezolizumab/Tecentriq® or pembrolizumab/Keytruda®) in combination with chemotherapy may be the first-line treatment for patients whose advanced triple-negative breast cancer cells have the PD-L1 protein.
+• The immunotherapy agent pembrolizumab/Keytruda® in combination with chemotherapy is approved as a first-line treatment for patients whose advanced triple-negative breast cancer cells have the PD-L1 protein.
 One out of five triple-negative breast cancers express this protein.
+Other anti-PD1 antibodies in combination with chemotherapy are currently being tested in clinical trials.

 BCRF’s Investment in Triple-Negative Breast Cancer Research